Maurer-Cartan moduli and theorems of Riemann-Hilbert type: Introduction

 Denoting by $C^*(X)$ the normalized cochain algebra of a Kan simplicial set $X$, we show that the homotopy category of twisted $C^*(X)$-modules is equivalent to the derived category of clc complexes of sheaves on $|X|$, the geometric realization of $X$.
 If $X$ is not Kan, the category $\Tw(C^*(X))$ has no homotopy invariant meaning, but one could speculate that it is related to the category of sheaves on $|X|$ that are constructible with respect to some stratification.
 A related idea is contained in Kontsevich's preprint \cite[pp. 3-4]{Kontsevich09}.

 The paper is organized as follows.
-Section \ref{basic} introduces the notion of an MC element in a dg algebra as well as concomitant concepts: gauge equivalence, MC twisting and a new notion of \emph{homotopy gauge equivalence} that is, as the name suggests, a relaxation of familiar gauge equivalence to an up to homotopy notion.
+Section \ref{basic} introduces the notion of an MC element in a dg algebra as well as concomitant concepts: gauge equivalence, MC twisting and a notion of \emph{homotopy gauge equivalence} \footnote{It was pointed out to us by the referee that the notion of a homotopy gauge equivalence was already present in \cite{Behrend17} where it was called `quasi-invertible Maurer-Cartan element' and Proposition 8.4 in op.cit. is essentially equivalent to our Theorem \ref{thm-singularss}.} that is, as the name suggests, a relaxation of familiar gauge equivalence to an up to homotopy notion.

 Section \ref{twisted} introduces twisted modules, and gives a comparison with Block's cohesive modules \cite{Block10}.
 In Section \ref{smooth} we study smooth homotopies of topological algebras and their MC elements, and prove an appropriate analogue of the Schlessinger-Stasheff theorem, its categorified version and show that homotopic maps of manifolds give rise to isomorphic functors between the corresponding categories of twisted modules over their de Rham algebras.
 In Section \ref{strong} we introduce the notions of a strong homotopy of dg algebra morphisms and of a strong homotopy equivalence.
 A comparison is given with various weaker notions, of which the notion of \emph{derivation homotopy} has been previously known, particularly in the context of rational homotopy theory.
 We obtain a suitable version of the Schlessinger-Stasheff theorem that implies that strongly homotopy equivalent dg algebras have quasi-equivalent dg categories of twisted modules and obtain a similar result for pseudo-compact dg algebras.
 In Section \ref{simplicial} we apply our results to normalized cochain algebras of simplicial sets and show that weakly equivalent Kan simplicial sets give rise to quasi-equivalent categories of twisted modules.